Eid il-Burbara: Traditions

 The traditional food made on this feast is Burbara, a bowl of boiled wheat grains, pomegranate seeds, raisins, anise, and sugar, which is originally from the Christian village of Aboud in Palestine.
 It is offered to children who go from one house to another in costumes.
+The dish Burbara dates back to at least the 19th century.

 In the Middle East, Middle Eastern Christians cook a dough that is filled with walnuts or cheese, called Qatayef.
+Other popular traditional holiday foods include awameh and zalabiyeh.
 Heavy traffic occurs in bakeries because of people buying the traditional food for this holiday.
 Children go trick or treating while singing a special song for Eid il-Burbara.

 A common practice in Lebanon on Eid il-Burbara finds its source in the story of Saint Barbara who, it was believed was miraculously saved from persecution while fleeing: She ran through freshly planted wheat fields, which grew instantly to cover her path.

 This miracle is celebrated symbolically by planting wheat seeds (or chick peas, barley grains, beans, lentils, etc.) in cotton wool on Saint Barbara's feast day.
 The seeds germinate and grow up to around six inches in time for Christmas, when the shoots are used to decorate the nativity scene usually placed below the Christmas tree.

+The Souk el Tayeb in Beirut celebrates this festival every year.